 Learn more about Steans Graduate Fellowship

-The Research Fellowship is for an African American graduate student and talented racial justice advocate interested in research focused on one or more of the following areas in partnership with a community organization: solutions to police violence targeting Black Lives, policies that counter systemic racism, and efforts to positively transform institutions that condone white supremacy.
+Graduate students research address one or more of the following areas in partnership with a community organization: solutions to police violence, policies that counter systemic racism, and efforts to positively transform institutions that condone white supremacy.
 The Fellow is expected to become a knowledge expert who can contribute to research and practice to advance social change strategies and anti-racism campaigns locally.
-The fellowship is competitive and applicants should devote a sincere effort to their application.

 Learn more about Racial Equity Fellowship